|Address:||259 Water Street, Santa Cruz, CA. 95060 Map|

 The Santa Cruz Jail is rated to accommodate up to 311 inmates, but is usually filled beyond capacity, with an average population of 360.
 Male and female detainees and inmates sentenced for California misdemeanor and felony offenses may be housed in this detention center.

-The Santa Cruz Main Detention Facility is situated alongside the San Lorenzo River about 30 miles southwest of San Jose, CA. The address and phone number is:
+The Santa Cruz Main Detention Facility is situated alongside the San Lorenzo River about 30 miles southwest of San Jose, CA.

 If your friend or relative has been detained in the Santa Cruz County Correctional Center, you may find the information below of great interest.
 Our team of California criminal defense lawyers provides details on the following key topics:

 - 4. Funding Inmate Cash Accounts

 - 5. Santa Cruz Jail Visitation

 - 7. Life and Health at the Jail

 To find out whether your friend or loved one has been booked into custody in the Santa Cruz County Jail, you can use the Sheriff’s online “Web Jail Viewer” search engine.
 Inputting a first or last name, you will receive a list of potential candidates booked into the jail.